tupilabs/speaklikeabrazilian.com/_pages/press.md

 nosocial: true
 ---

-If you are a journalist, blogger, student, or anybody looking for information about this website, this page should help you refer to, explain or otherwise cite Speak Like A Brazilian correctly.
+If you are a journalist, blogger, student, or someone looking for information about Speak Like A Brazilian, this page should help you refer to, explain or otherwise cite Speak Like A Brazilian correctly.

 ## About Speak Like A Brazilian